mikewest/anti-exfil/README.md

     behavior around redirects is both a leak in itself, and has garnered inconsistently favorable feedback from developers and researchers alike.
     For simplicity's sake, this proposal will generally treat redirect responses as match failures.
+That is, we'll start with a draconian policy which will block any redirect response.
 It's quite possible we'll shift this one way or another as use cases crystalize.